awsdocs/aws-net-developer-guide/doc_source/iam-policies-create-json.md

   // = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =
-  // Class that represents a command line on the console or terminal
+  // Class that represents a command line on the console or terminal.
   // (This is the same for all examples.
-When you have seen it once, you can ignore it) static class CommandLine
+When you have seen it once, you can ignore it.) static class CommandLine
   {
+    //
-    // Method to parse a command line of the form: "--param value" or "-p value".
+    // Method to parse a command line of the form: "--key value" or "-k value".
+    //
+    // Parameters:
+    // - args: The command-line arguments passed into the application by the system.
+    //
+    // Returns:
+    // A Dictionary with string Keys and Values.
+    //
-    // If "param" is found without a matching "value", Dictionary.Value is an empty string.
+    // If a key is found without a matching value, Dictionary.Value is set to the key
+    //  (including the dashes).
-    // If "value" is found without a matching "param", Dictionary.Key is "--NoKeyN"
+    // If a value is found without a matching key, Dictionary.Key is set to "--NoKeyN",
     //  where "N" represents sequential numbers.
     public static Dictionary<string,string> Parse(string[] args)
     {